DANNIMENNA89/DANNIMENNA89/README.md

 💼 I'm currently seeking opportunities to apply my knowledge and collaborate on exciting projects.

-📫 You can reach me at danielmenajimenez89@gmail.com.
-I'm excited to connect with you!
+📫 You can reach me at danielmenajimenez89@gmail.com I'm excited to connect with you!

+🔗 Feel free to check out my LinkedIn profile: https://www.linkedin.com/in/daniel-mena-jimenez-827884261/

 Thanks for visiting my profile! 😄